YueYANG1996/R2D2-Flag-Capture-Game/README.md

 Q5 WIN
 ```

-## Step 5: Let our Robots rolling in a real game
+## Step 5: Let your Robots rolling in a real game
 You will apply your algorithm in the real robots to visulize your program.
 The ```record_game``` store the movement of each robot and the data looks like:

 ```python